Prompt guide

 Use this as a structure, not a magic phrase: improve this kitchen design export into a realistic client presentation render; preserve the exact layout, cabinet positions, appliance placement, windows, island, worktops, and camera angle; improve lighting and material realism; do not add new architectural features.

-ARQ aims to reduce this manual prompt wrestling by wrapping render generation in presets, controlled settings, QA checks, and review state.
+ARQ reduces this manual prompt wrestling by wrapping render generation in presets, controlled settings, automatic possible-drift checks, and clear approval state.

 Related reading